Japanese executive indicted in U.S. for auto parts price fixing

-WASHINGTON An executive with the Japanese auto parts maker Takata Corp (7312.T) was indicted on Thursday for conspiring to fix the prices of seat belts sold to carmakers, the U.S. Justice Department said.
+WASHINGTON Jan 22 An executive with the Japanese auto parts maker Takata Corp was indicted on Thursday for conspiring to fix the prices of seat belts sold to carmakers, the U.S. Justice Department said.

 The indictment is the latest in a global probe of price fixing of auto parts.
 A total of 32 companies have pleaded guilty or agreed to do so and 50 executives have taken a plea bargain or been indicted in the investigation.